winson0404/disable-mousepad/README.md

 # disable-mousepad
-bash script to disable huawei d15 mousepad
+## shell script to disable huawei d15 mousepad in ubuntu 20.04
+Put the script at /usr/bin and set the setting/touchpad for custom script